So the doctor says you have stage 0 breast cancer, and now you have lots of questions. What does that mean? Is it even really cancer?

 Should You Watch and Wait?

 Some experts believe “watchful waiting” is another valid option.
-About one third of the women with DCIS will get invasive cancer.
+About one third of the women with DCIS will likely get invasive cancer.
 Your doctor might suggest that you skip immediate treatment and keep a close eye on your condition instead.

 But if you skip surgery and radiation at first and choose to get more frequent screening tests, there's a chance you'll end up with cancer that's more advanced (and harder to treat) by the time doctors find it.
 It's a choice only you and your doctor can make.